 - Reheating: Microwave for 30-60 seconds until warmed through, or reheat in a toaster oven or air fryer for a lightly crisp edge.
 Frozen portions can be reheated directly from frozen with a slightly longer warm time.

-These Anti-inflammatory, High-Protein Savory Oatmeal recipe is packed with fiber and antioxidants.
+These Anti-inflammatory, High-Protein Savory Oats are packed with fiber and antioxidants.

 🙋🏽♀️ Recipe FAQs